A location timeline might be coming directly to Android settings app

 It remains unclear whether a location timeline in settings would be separated from the existing one in Google Maps.

-Source: Twitter Via Android Police
+Source: Twitter Via: Android Police